WHERE ARE THEY NOW? The Kings Of The '90s Dot-Com Bubble

 Broadcast.com was founded to let people listen to radio broadcasts over the internet.
 In 1998, however, so few people had broadband access that few ever actually heard anything on the site.

 In April 1999, Yahoo acquired the company for $US5.7 billion, making Mark Cuban a lot of money.
-But the company never took off -- and now it doesn't exist at all.
+But the company never took off ... and now it doesn't exist.

-Cuban has used his millions to buy the Dallas NBA franchise, and he remains an active investor, even appearing regularly on ABC's 'Shark Tank.'
-In 2013, he was acquitted in an unconnected insider trading case.
+Cuban has used his millions to buy the Dallas NBA franchise.
+He was recently acquitted in an unconnected insider trading case.

+GeoCities' David Bohnett created the third biggest site on the web.
+It no longer exists, but now he's backing Fab.com

 Bohnett was one of the founders of GeoCities, which popularised the 'home page' for individuals -- a function largely usurped by Facebook a decade later.
 In the mid-1990s, however, it felt as if everyone on the web had a GeoCities page.
 Only Yahoo and AOL had more traffic than GeoCities at its height.